Ehieduebube/simple-calc/README.md

 Getting Started
 To get started with the Calculator App, follow these steps:

-Clone the Repository: git clone https://github.com/ehieduebube/calculator-app.git Navigate to the Project Directory: cd calculator-app Open the App: Open index.html in your web browser or host it on a web server.
+Clone the Repository: git clone https://github.com/ehieduebube/Simple-Calculator Navigate to the Project Directory: cd simple calaculator Open the App: Open index.html in your web browser or host it on a web server.
 Usage
 Enter numbers and perform operations using the calculator's buttons.